 1. The Compression Agreements are hereby terminated as of the Effective Termination Date.

-2. As consideration for termination of the Hubbard Agreement, ENA shall pay to Customer $2,000,000 within 90 days of the EffectiveTermination Date.
+2. As consideration for termination of the Hubbard Agreement, ENA shall pay to Customer $2,000,000 as soon as reasonably possible, but not later than thirty (30) days after the Effective Date.

 3. THIS TERMINATION AGREEMENT AND THE RIGHTS AND DUTIES OF THE PARTIES ARISING OUT OF THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED, ENFORCED AND PERFORMED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAW.
 THE PARTIES AGREE THAT THIS AGREEMENT SHALL BE ACCEPTED AND FORMED IN THE STATE OF TEXAS.

-4. Any obligations or liabilities which were incurred prior to the Effective Termination Date (i) by Customer and ENA with respect to each other and (ii) by Customer or ENA with respect to any third parties, under the Compression Agreements, shall survive the termination of the Compression Agreements.
-Such obligations and liabilities shall also survive termination of the Compression Agreements if they had their inception prior to the Effective Termination Date.
+4. Any obligations or liabilities which were incurred prior to the Effective Termination Date (i) by Customer and ENA with respect to each other and (ii) by Customer or ENA with respect to any third parties, under the Hubbard Agreement, shall survive the termination of the Hubbard Agreement.
+Such obligations and liabilities shall also survive termination of the Hubbard Agreement if they had their inception prior to the Effective Termination Date.

-5. Notwithstanding anything to the contrary in this Termination Agreement, all sumsand natural gas owed by Customer under Article 3 of the Hubbard Agreement for HP-hours delivered during the period from through March 1, 2000 through May 31, 2000 shall continue be due and payable according to the terms of the Hubbard Agreement.
+5. Notwithstanding anything to the contrary in this Termination Agreement, all sums owed by Customer under Section 3.1 and 3.2 of the Hubbard Agreement for HP-hours delivered during the period from through August 1, 2000 through September 30, 2000 shall continue be due and payable according to the terms of the Hubbard Agreement.

+6. Notwithstanding anything to the contrary in this Termination Agreement or the Hubbard Agreement, all amounts of natural gas accrued and owed between the Customer or ENA for the months of August and September, 2000 under the terms and conditions Section 3.3(c) and 3.3(d) of the Hubbard Agreement or as a Fuel Gas Delivery Deficit under the Hubbard Agreement shall be netted against those amounts of natural gas owed by the Customer to ENA for the months of October and November 2000, respectively, under Section 3.4 of that certain Compression Services Agreement (Hubbard Station) between Customer and ENA of even date herewith.

 IN WITNESS WHEREOF, the parties hereto have caused this agreement to be executed in multiple originals.

 NORTHERN NATURAL GAS COMPANY